remyxai/VQASynth/README.md

 ![GIF Description](./assets/vqasynth-example.gif)

 **Spatial Reasoning** is fundamental for navigating and interacting in a physical environment for embodied AI applications like robotics.
 However, the ideal reasoning samples for training a model are largely absent from web-scraped data sources.
-Don't let the limitations of zero-shot learning stop you, augment any image dataset from the Huggingface Hub using scene understanding tools.
+Don't be limited by what your base model can do out-of-the-box, curate any image dataset from the Huggingface Hub for Spatial VQA with tools for scene understanding.

 VLMs trained using VQASynth 🎹 can:
 * estimate 3D distances between objects in an image